 - Mercado Libre

 Operating in North American and international markets, Amazon provides its services through websites such as amazon.com, .co.uk, .de, .fr, .jp, .ca, and so on.
-Their e-commerce ecosystem includes specialty websites like Zappos and Audible.
+Its e-commerce ecosystem includes specialty websites like Zappos and Audible.
 Amazon enables creators including authors, musicians, filmmakers, app developers, designers, and others to publish and sell content through its branded websites.
 For instance, I’ve been selling books on Amazon since 2013.
-Customers can purchase virtually everything such as books, electronics, food, and apparel.
+Customers can purchase virtually everything on Amazon such as books, electronics, food, and apparel.
 Merchants, creators, and designers should explore the following:

 - Fulfillment by Amazon (FBA)